 Due to the pine snake wide distribution and presumed large population, the species was classified as Least Concern (LC) on the IUCN Red List of Threatened Species.The population numbers of the pine snake are probably still large but the population is trending down.

-The major threats for their survival are like many other snake species habitat destruction or degradation but also illegal collection for the pet trade and also forest fires.
+The major threats to their survival are like many other snake species habitat destruction or degradation but also the illegal collection for the pet trade and also forest fires.

 Did You Know?